Coming Home in the Dark

-Coming Home in the Dark is a 2021 New Zealand psychological thriller film based on a 1995 short-story of the same name by Owen Marshall.
-Directed by James Ashcroft and written by Eli Kent with James Ashcroft, the film stars Daniel Gillies, Erik Thomson, Miriama McDowell and Matthias Luafutu.
+Coming Home in the Dark is a 2021 New Zealand psychological thriller film based on the 1995 short story by Owen Marshall.
+Directed by James Ashcroft and written by Ashcroft and Eli Kent, the film stars Daniel Gillies, Erik Thomson, Miriama McDowell and Matthias Luafutu.
 The film premiered at the 2021 Sundance Film Festival on 31 January 2021.

 Plot

 Jill and Alan 'Hoaggie' Hoaganraad are on a road trip with their two teenage sons, Maika and Jordan.
 While hiking, Maika notices two men in the distance watching them before disappearing.
 While the family picnics by the road, they are interrupted by the two violent drifters, Mandrake and Tubs.
 The pair robs them at gunpoint and forces them to lie down, but before they leave, Mandrake overhears Maika call Alan 'Hoaggie'.
 Mandrake suddenly murders Maika and Jordan and abducts the parents after night falls, knocking Jill unconscious and breaking Alan's arm.

 As Mandrake questions the pair, he reveals that he knows Alan is a teacher and was once an assistant teacher at a group home for troubled boys, one notorious for physical and sexual abuse.
 Alan guesses correctly that both were enrolled at the school, but he insists that he was completely unaware of the abuse; Mandrake does not believe him and implies that they are driving to the boy's home.
 When they stop at a gas station, Alan attempts to secretly alert the station attendant; however, Mandrake suspects this and kills the attendant by bludgeoning him with a fire extinguisher.
 Alan pretends to accidentally hit himself with the door while entering the car but as he kneels next to the car to "recover", he presses a screw into the back left tire.

 Jill attempts to escape, but is quickly caught and later forced to kneel underneath an overpass.
 Threatening to shoot her, Mandrake forces Alan to admit that he was aware of all of the abuse, but stopped and reported nothing out of cowardice.
 Alan relays a story of a young boy who tattooed a swastika on his arm; at roll call, an admin of Jewish background painfully and forcibly scrubbed it from his skin with a nylon brush, which traumatized the rest of the students.
-Jill is shaken by this admittance, and later rebuffs Alan's attempts at contact.
+Jill is shaken by this admission, and later rebuffs Alan's attempts at contact.
 When it's clear that Mandrake will not let her go, she escapes from the moving vehicle and then chooses to jump into the nearby river rather than return to her abductors; her fate is left ambiguous.